pauljeter/pauljeter-astro/src/content/blog/manage-front-end-resources-with-bower.md

 heroImage: '/images/bower.jpg'
 ---

 Bower is a front-end package manager originally developed by Twitter.
-With experience spanning over a decade in front-end development, working with tools like Angular, React, jQuery, and WordPress, I’ve come to appreciate tools that streamline my workflow.
+With experience spanning over a decade in front-end development, working with tools like Angular, React, jQuery, and WordPress, I've come to appreciate tools that streamline my workflow.
 Bower does exactly that for managing web resources.

 ## Why Use Bower?